 You defaulted on a student loan

-In cases of default, the BFS can withhold your tax refund and apply it toward repayment of the defaulted federal student loan.
 If you haven’t defaulted on a student loan yet but tough times are leading you in that direction, contact your loan holder about a new payment plan, deferment or forbearance.

 Find the best solution to pay off federal and private student loans.

-You owe unemployment compensation debt
+You collected too much unemployment compensation

 If you were paid more in unemployment compensation than you were rightfully owed, the state can arrange to have your tax refund withheld.
 Sometimes this is a result of not reporting your income correctly, and other times it’s because of fraud.

 Your state unemployment agency may have sent notices about the money you owe for an unemployment insurance compensation debt.
 Any accusations of fraud need to be taken seriously.
 It could mean you’re the victim of identity theft and need to take action to correct any errors.

 Either way, call the IRS to set the record straight.
 The government may require evidence that you received the correct amount of unemployment pay or you will have to arrange to pay back the difference.